UnitedHealthcare CEO Brian Thompson’s murder leaves trail of unknowns

 The gunman who fatally shot UnitedHealthcare CEO Brian Thompson outside a New York City hotel on Wednesday is still at large – but police appear to be honing in on the suspect’s identity as their search intensifies.

-The suspect was last seen cycling out of Central Park on West 85th Street just before 7 a.m.
-Wednesday about 12 minutes after cycling into the park on an e-bike, according to footage obtained by NBC News.
+The suspect was last seen cycling out of Central Park on West 85th Street just before 7am on Wednesday about 12 minutes after cycling into the park on an e-bike, according to footage obtained by NBC News.

-As a manhunt continues a day later, police have asked the public for help and offered a $10,000 reward for information, but there are still many unanswered questions about who the suspect is and where he could be.
+As of Friday morning, new clues have emerged as police continue to piece together information regarding the assailants’ whereabouts before the CEO was fatally shot.
+A manhunt is also still underway and police are offering a $10,000 reward for anyone with information.

 Who is the shooter?